 A Drum Set Is a Fun and Educational Gift for Kids

 This is a review about our personal experience with the Gammon junior drum set that we purchased for my grandson when he was 7 years old.
 He has had this set for 4 years and it has been a fun and educational experience for him.

 Why We Decided on This Set:

 Douglas wanted a new drum set from Santa, so his parents and I started looking for the best one for a 7-year-old.
 He already had a smaller, 3 piece set he had received when he was younger.
 But, now he was ready for a larger set with more pieces.
 He needed it to be strong and sturdy because he likes to beat those drums hard!
 He also needed it to be large enough to last a few years.
 He was not ready for a full size yet, so a junior size seemed the perfect choice.
 It looks just like a full-size set but is smaller, and it has a better sound than a child size set.

 After doing some research online, we found that Amazon has a variety of selections, each with many customer reviews.
 It made it easy for us to find the best set and also the better price.

 We chose the 5 piece Gammon junior drum kit, shown below, for Douglas.
 It was the best selling drum set and that was a deciding factor, along with the good customer reviews.
-We've been very happy with our decision, so I thought I would share our experience.
+We've been very happy with our decision, which is why I have decided to share our experience.